statelyai/xstate/.changeset/lazy-turtles-great.md

 @author: @mattpocock @davidkpiano

-Added `path.testSync` to allow for testing paths in sync-only environments, such as Cypress.
+Added `path.testSync(...)` to allow for testing paths in sync-only environments, such as Cypress.